ansible/community/README.md

 ## Archived this repository

 We archived this repository in favor of more dedicated repositories under the governance of the Ansible community.
-Consider this repository content stale and outdated..
+Consider this repository content stale and outdated.

 * For presentations (formerly the `/decks` ) directory - See [ansible-community/presentations](https://github.com/ansible-community/presentations)
-* For Working group meetings (formerly the `/meetings` directory) - see the new  [meeting ICS calendar}(https://forum.ansible.com/g) and  [Ansible working groups](https://forum.ansible.com/g).
+* For Working group meetings (formerly the `/meetings` directory) - see the new  [meeting ICS calendar](https://forum.ansible.com/g) and  [Ansible working groups](https://forum.ansible.com/g).